50 Years Breaking Barriers

 In an ideal world, SPELD NZ would be redundant by now; New Zealand’s education system would have the capacity to provide the support that children with specific learning disabilities (SLD) need to learn and thrive.
 In reality, SPELD NZ has never been busier.

 SPELD NZ’s journey began in Christchurch in 1971 – a time when schools were ill equipped to help failing children and there was very little understanding of specific learning disabilities.
 Certainly, there were no official directives.
-Puzzled by discrepancies in intelligence among students struggling with literacy, Father Damien Keane at Marylands School in Christchurch raised the possibility of dyslexia, a word few people had heard of.
-Through an invitation in the local newspaper, Father Damien organised a meeting for anxious parents and relevant experts.
+Through a notice in the local newspaper, parents, educators and other relevant experts were invited to a public meeting.
 More than 500 people attended, and they were eager for action.

 Ultimately the Dyslexia Association of NZ, later to become SPELD, was formed.
 The aim was to provide immediate assistance for both children and adults and to try to convince the Department of Education that it had a responsibility to serve those students.